 Installation is a breeze, using just three lines of code, the first two to ensure our Pi is up to date before finally running the Widevine package installation.

-sudo apt update sudo apt full-upgrade sudo apt install libwidevinecdm0
+sudo apt install libwidevinecdm0

 We tested the installation on a spare Raspberry Pi 4GB connected via Ethernet.
 Initially Netflix playback was a little choppy, but after a few seconds everything was in sync and playback was certainly comfortable.

 Adding Netflix, Amazon Prime, Disney+ to your home media center just got a little easier thanks to Ventz and the Raspberry Pi.